johngodlee/phd_thesis/README.md

 `img/` contains common images used in the thesis.

 `chapters/` contains subdirectories each referring to a thesis chapter or an appendix.
 The directory name of each chapter should match the name of the main `.tex` file for that chapter.
 Each chapter directory should have a `*_defin.tex` where the asterisk expands to the directory name, which defines the `\chaptertitle{}` variable for that chapter.
-Chapters can have their own `img/` (images) and `inc/` (included `.tex` files) directories which will be incorporated into the thesis and standalone chapters.
+Chapters can have their own `img/` (images) and `inc/` (included `.tex` files, e.g. tables) directories which will be incorporated into the thesis and standalone chapters.
 Chapter `.tex` content should be wrapped in the following boilerplate, to ensure that references come at the end of the chapter, rather than the end of the thesis:

 ```tex
 \begin{refsection}